jenkinsci/incrementals-tools/README.md

 and commit and push your edits.

+#### Production _and_ consumption

+A single plugin may both consume Incrementals releases, and produce its own.
+Just make both kinds of edits.
+(`.mvn/maven.config` may have multiple lines.)

+### Producing incrementals

+Assumes you have set up the `might-produce-incrementals` as above, either by hand or using the `incrementalify` goal.

-If this becomes the head of a pull request built on ci.jenkins.io, and the pull request is up to date with its target branch, and the build is stable, the artifact will be automatically deployed to the Incrementals repository.
+If you file a pull request built on ci.jenkins.io, and the pull request is up to date with its target branch, and the build is stable, the artifact will be automatically deployed to the Incrementals repository.